 The G7 Ministers of Labour and Employment Meeting took place on September 29 and 30 at the Venaria Reale Palace in Turin.
 The meeting has been held in the framework of a week dedicated entirely to the challenges of the "Fourth Industrial Revolution".
 Not only did the Ministers of Labour and Employment, but also the Ministers of Industry, Education and Research addressed this topic in separate sessions, focusing on their specific fields, but with an integrated and coordinated approach.

-The ministerial meeting will be inspired by the action plan adopted by the Heads of State during the G7 Summit in Taormina, starting from the inputs and experiences gathered so far in various international forums, in particular the excellent results of the G20 German Presidency, with the aim of providing further contributions to the development of shared and effective solutions.
+Labour is a key component of change: the way in which the future of work and welfare is shaped will have a significant impact on the whole innovation process.
+For this reason, the key message that guided the discussion has been "placing people and work at the centre of innovation”.
+The ministerial meeting has been inspired by the action plan adopted by the Heads of State during the G7 Summit in Taormina, starting from the inputs and experiences gathered so far in various international forums, in particular the excellent results of the G20 German Presidency, with the aim of providing further contributions to the development of shared and effective solutions.

-The Ministerial Meeting will be held at the Palace of Venaria Reale, UNESCO World Heritage site located in the metropolitan area of Turin.
+The Ministerial Meeting took place at the Palace of Venaria Reale, UNESCO World Heritage site located in the metropolitan area of Turin.
 Ancient Roman city, Italy’s first capital and for decades center of the Italian industry, Turin has been shaped over the centuries by several identities, which significantly marked its historical, architectural and artistic heritage.
 Continue to read